Yukitty/godot-runtime-ogg-vorbis/README.md

 ResourceLoaderOggVorbis.load_buffer(buffer : PackedByteArray) -> AudioStreamOggVorbis
 ```

-Call one of the load functions on any loose ogg file or ogg buffer in memory to decode it into an AudioStream.
+Call one of the load functions on any path to a loose ogg file or ogg memory buffer to decode it into a usable AudioStream.

-Returns null on error.
+Returns `null` on error.

-You are responsible for setting up loop points and cacheing the AudioStream yourself.
+Your app is responsible for cacheing the returned AudioStream and enabling looping as necessary.

+## License
+This GDExtension is released under a permissive MIT license (see LICENSE.md),
+but makes use of the OggVorbis software codec source code which is
+Copyright ©️ 1994-2019 by the Xiph.Org Foundation https://www.xiph.org/